killian-mannarelli/caxbookings/appfiles/static/markdown/AdminGuide.md

-You can create a new Equipment by giving the *name* of the new Equipment in the text field and then pressing the ` create button `.
+You can create Equipment by giving the *name* of the new Equipment in the text field and then pressing the ` create button `.

-You can delete a Equipment by selecting one or multiple and the press the ` delete button ` a pop-up should appear asking you to ` confirm ` deletion.
+You can delete Equipment by selecting one or multiple and the press the ` delete button ` a pop-up should appear asking you to ` confirm ` deletion.

-There is no modification possibility for the Equiments.
+There is no modification possibility for the Equipments.